arttupii/espNowFloodingMeshLibrary/README.md

+# ESPNOW mesh library

-Simple ESPNOW broadcast library with flooding mesh and AES support.
+ESPNOW broadcast library with flooding mesh and AES support.

 Features:
 - Maximum number of slave nodes: unlimited
 - Number of master nodes: 1
+- Master node sends time sync message every 10s to all nodes. (clocks are syncronised)
+- Every message has a time stamp.
+If the time stamp is too old (or from the future), the message will be rejected.
 - All messages are crypted (AES128)
-- Flooding mesh
+- Flooding mesh support
+- TTL support (time to life)
-- ESP32&ESP2866
+- ESP32, ESP2866, ESP01
 - Battery node support
 - Request&Reply support